Vesalius-Therapeutics/ukbb-harmonization/README.md

 - Download the .enc and .key files.
 - Deploy the infrastructure that includes : Postgres RDS Instance, EC2 Instance, IAM Roles and IAM User for assuming role.
-- Login to EC2 instance and decrypt and convert the .enc file
+- Login to EC2 instance
+- Decrypt and convert the .enc file
 - Once, csv file is available, run the wrapper which will perform following:
   - Create schema/tables on RDS
   - Split the .csv into chunks of 1000 patients and depending upon the cores on EC2, run processes in parallel.